 The Bureau of Human Services Licensing is responsible for the overall management and coordination of all human services licensing programs administered by the Department of Human Services (Department).
-Responsibilities include the management, planning, direction, oversight, design, development, and administration of licensing statutes, licensing regulations and policy, licensing enforcement policy, licensing training, licensing research, and licensing data systems for more than 8,000 out-of-home care settings licensed by the Department serving over 89,000 adults and children with mental illness, mental retardation, physical disabilities, behavioral, and/or cognitive disorders.
+Responsibilities include the management, planning, direction, oversight, design, development, and administration of licensing statutes, licensing regulations and policy, licensing enforcement policy, licensing training, licensing research, and licensing data systems for more than 8,000 out-of-home care settings licensed by the Department serving over 89,000 adults and children with mental illness, developmental disabilities, physical disabilities, behavioral, and/or cognitive disorders.

 Jacqueline Rowe, Director